An

 My Early 1970's at Harrogate

-Moving on from my
+Moving on from

-as I reached the age of 15½ in mid-December of 1970, Dad took me across town to the Army Recruitment Office at
+took me across town to the Army Recruitment Office at

-244 Holdenhurst Rd,
+244 Holdenhurst Rd

-making me sign-up for the Army—not an actual life disaster
+and made me sign-up for the Army—not an actual life disaster

-but certainly a very active memory!
+but is certainly a very active memory!

-This all happened after Dad’s many futile attempts to try & keep me off the road of “becoming a criminal" with a set of
+many futile attempts to try & keep me off the road of "becoming a criminal" with a set of

 events